WizBhoo/docker_sf3_to_sf5/README.md

 # Docker Template - PHP-Symfony 3.4.* or 4.* or 5.* project

-### Version 1.0.4 - May 2020
+### Version 1.0.5 - May 2020

-*   This stack provide a development environment ready to run a PHP-Symfony 3.4.* or 4.* or 5.* project.
+*   This stack provides a development environment ready to run a PHP-Symfony 3.4.* or 4.* or 5.* project.
 *   Prerequisite : to have Docker and Docker-Compose installed on your machine - [Docker Install](https://docs.docker.com/install/).
 *   Preferred Operating System to use it : Linux / Mac OSx.